-(2) Admission by party-opponent.
-The statement is offered against a party and is (A) the party's own statement, in either an individual or a representative capacity or (B) a statement of which the party has manifested an adoption or belief in its truth, or (C) a statement by a person authorized by the party to make a statement concerning the subject, or (D) a statement by the party's agent or servant concerning a matter within the scope of the agency or employment, made during the existence of the relationship, or (E) a statement by a coconspirator of a party during the course and in furtherance of the conspiracy.
-The contents of the statement shall be considered but are not alone sufficient to establish the declarant's authority under subdivision (C), the agency or employment relationship and scope thereof under subdivision (D), or the existence of the conspiracy and the participation therein of the declarant and the party against whom the statement is offered under subdivision (E).
+(2)An Opposing Party's Statement.
+The (2) Admission by party-opponent.
+The statement is offered against a party and is (A) the statement is offered against an opposing party's own statement, in either an individual or a party and: representative capacity or (B) a statement of which the party has manifested an adoption or belief in its truth, (A) was made by the party in an or (C) a statement by a person authorized by the party individual or representative capacity; to make a statement concerning the subject, or (D) a statement by the party's agent or servant concerning a (B) is one the party manifested that it matter within the scope of the agency or employment, adopted or believed to be true; made during the existence of the relationship, or (E) a statement by a coconspirator of a party during the was made by a person whom the (C) party authorized to make a statement course and in furtherance of the conspiracy.
+The contents of the statement shall be considered but are on the subject; not alone sufficient to establish the declarant's authority under subdivision (C), the agency or (D) was made by the party's agent or employment relationship and scope thereof under employee on a matter within the subdivision (D), or the existence of the conspiracy and scope of that relationship and while it the participation therein of the declarant and the party existed; or against whom the statement is offered under subdivision (E).
+(E) was made by the party's coconspirator during and in furtherance of the conspiracy.
+The statement must be considered but does not by itself establish the declarant's authority under (C); the existence or scope of the relationship under (D); or the existence of the conspiracy or participation in it under (E).